.

 Series Schedule

-This class provides tips and guidelines for creating a more effective hiring process.
-You will be able to predict how those candidates you're interviewing would perform on the job and how long they will stay.
-You will learn proven strategies for creating an effective recruiting pool and how to "skim the cream" to select the individuals who will be both effective on the job and happy on the phones for long-term retention.
-This Web seminar will also provide an overview of the latest screening and assessment tools and legal guidelines to follow in the interviewing process.
+This class provides tips and guidelines for implementing an effective hiring process.
+You will learn how to predict on-the-job agent performance and agent retention.
+You will learn proven strategies for creating an effective recruiting pool and how to "skim the cream" and select individuals who will be both effective on the job and happy with phone-based work long into the future.
+This seminar also provides an overview of the latest screening and assessment tools and legal guidelines that should be followed during the interviewing process.

 Seminar attendees will learn to: